webcomics/dosage/doc/web/content/comics/SmackJeeves_Wildflowers.md

 </script>
 <table class="comicinfo">
 <tr>
-<th>Description</th><td>A web comic about love, life, and trying to comes to terms with being transgendered.
+<th>Description</th><td>A web comic about love, life, and trying to comes to terms with being transgender.
 Sometimes dark, sometimes light, and always an attempt at a honest look at transexual life.
 Updating every day, including weekends!</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://wildflowers.smackjeeves.com/comics/">http://wildflowers.smackjeeves.com/comics/</a></td>